-- just 31 :020 August 31 2019 Investment in preferred interests \$ 336 \$ 439 Deferred tax liability (21) (48) Financial position impact before regulatory accounting \$ 315 \$ 391 Regulatory deferral account debit balances Deferred regulatory income tax liability \$ 21 \$ 48 Regulatory deferral account credit balances Cumulative change in fair value of the investment in preferred interests \$ (171) \$ (274) Net financial position impact after regulatory accounting \$ 165 \$ 165
+just 31 :020 August 31 2019 Investment in preferred interests \$ 336 \$ 439 Deferred tax liability Ŧ (21) Ŧ (48) Financial position impact before regulatory accounting \$ 315 \$ 391 Regulatory deferral account debit balances Deferred regulatory income tax liability \$ 21 \$ 48 Regulatory deferral account credit balances Cumulative change in fair value of the investment in preferred interests \$ (171) \$ (274) Net financial position impact after regulatory accounting \$ 165 \$ 165

 After regulatory accounting, the Company's investment in preferred interests of Aireon on the statement of financial position reflects the actual amounts paid by the Company (at the exchange rates prevailing on the dates of the transactions).
 The use of regulatory deferral accounts defers the accounting recognition of transactions related to the Company's investment in Aireon on the Company's consolidated statement of operations.
-As a result, there is no net impact on the Company's consolidated statement of operations for the year ended August 31, 2020 related to the Company's investment in Aireon.
+As a result, there is no net impact on the Company's investment in Aireon.
 These amounts are not considered for rate setting purposes until realized in cash through the receipt of dividends net of tax.